-F. Waivers are exceptional and extraordinary relief from the Rules and Regulations of the RIIL.
-The applicant must convince sixty percent (60%) of the Committee present and voting of the extenuating circumstances constituting undue hardship.
+Waivers are exceptional and extraordinary relief from the Rules and Regulations of the RIIL.
 Undue hardship means a hardship peculiar to the student-athlete or individual caused by unforeseen events beyond the election, control or creation of the student-athlete or individual, his/her family, or school.
-The Committee interprets undue hardship particular to the situation of the individual which is so severe that normal application of the Rule(s) is not, in the opinion of the sixty percent (60%) of the members voting, necessary to carry out the spirit or the orderly enforcement of the Rule.
+The Committee interprets undue hardship particular to the situation of the individual which is so severe that normal application of the Rule(s) is not, in the opinion of the majority of the members present, necessary to carry out the spirit or the orderly enforcement of the Rule.